 Many brick-and-mortar retailers -- and even some online sellers -- offer customers price-matching throughout the year.
 Find an item you’ve purchased selling for less at a competitor within a set time frame, and the original retailer will refund the cost difference to you.
 Typically, proof of purchase and proof of the competitor’s lower price (such as a print ad) are required.

 Even though price-matching is a smart way to entice repeat customers, some retailers will suspend price-matching during Black Friday weekend, says Lisa Lee Freeman, a consumer expert and co-host of the Hot Shopping Tips podcast.
 The reason is simple: Price-matching all of the drastic markdowns offered during Black Friday sales could severely impact retailers’ holiday profits.
-Walmart, for one, will not honor price-matching for any items related to Black Friday (including Pre-Black Friday deals) or Cyber Week.
-Target will not honor price matching starting on Thanksgiving Day through December 7.
+Walmart, for one, will not honor price-matching for any items related to Black Friday.

 If you’re planning to make a major Black Friday purchase, say a widescreen TV or a large appliance, be sure to comparison shop first before committing to a retailer that has suspended price-matching.
 Once you buy it, you’ll be out of luck if you later see the same product for less somewhere else.

 Nothing lures a bargain shopper into buying something during a Black Friday sale better than the promise of a deep discount.
 However, that discount being touted on your favorite e-commerce site in the days leading up to Black Friday might be inflated, suggests Courtney Jespersen, NerdWallet.com’s consumer savings expert.